Skip to main content

 caution

 Assertion mode only works for Kotest assertions and not other assertion libraries.
-This is because the assertions need to opt-in to the assertion mode when enabled.
+This is because the assertions need to be aware of the assertion detection framework that Kotest provides.

 Global Assert Softly